baidakovil/GreenGrassBot/README.md

     As shortest as possible manual, possibly missing some steps needed in your system,
     include these steps:
         1. Insert paths to `greengrassbot.service-example` file
+        2. Delete `-example` from the filename
-        2. Copy the file to `/lib/systemd/system/`
+        3. Copy the file to `/lib/systemd/system/`
-        3. Run `systemctl start ggbot`
+        4. Run in CLI: `sudo systemctl start greengrassbot`

     - **screen** - utility for Linux systems.
 I never used it, but there is a signs it
     popular.
 For sample tutorial, I think, you can follow the [tjtanjin's guide].